OpenDSA/OpenDSA/RST/en/PL/ChurchNumerals.rst

-Alonzo Church, the creator of the :math:`lambda` calculus, realized this and consequently set about to make a series of encodings of lamdba expressions designed to satisfy the properties we expect from the items in the preceding list.
+Alonzo Church, the creator of the :math:`lambda` calculus, realized this and consequently set about to make a series of encodings of lambda expressions designed to satisfy the properties we expect from the items in the preceding list.
 Let's first examine some of the encodings for the *church boolean* constants and operations.